OptimalBI/optimal-data-engine-mssql/README.md

 * Access to a running Microsoft SQL Server (for example, Express Edition)
 * SQL Server Management Studio installed on a computer which you can access
 * Administrative rights to be able to create databases
-* Visual Studio 2015 Community Edition installed on a computer which you can access
+* Visual Studio 2015 Community Edition installed on a computer which you can access.
+This can be downloaded from https://www.visualstudio.com/en-us/mt171547.aspx

 ## Download and build instructions: ##
 * Connect SQL Server Management Studio to the SQL Server instance where you want to install ODE.